mohd-akram/item.tf/README.md

 item.tf
 =======

-This is a Google App Engine site that lets you search TF2 items and find the ones you want.
+This is a bottle.py site that lets you search TF2 items and find the ones you want.
 There are two main ways to search - you can either use regular keyword search or search by classes and item tags
 (eg. weapon, misc, hat, etc.).
 Once you find an item you want, you can get all